munificent/craftinginterpreters/book/jumping-back-and-forth.md

 that means right after we compile the then branch and before we compile the next statement.

 That's all we need at compile time.
-Let's get the new instruction working:
+Let's define the new instruction.

 ^code jump-if-false-op (1 before, 1 after)

-Over in the VM, we interpret it like so:
+Over in the VM, we get it working like so:

 ^code op-jump-if-false (2 before, 1 after)

 This is the first instruction we've added that takes a 16-bit operand.
-To read that from the chunk, we use this new macro:
+To read that from the chunk, we use a new macro.

 ^code read-short (1 before, 1 after)

 It yanks the next two bytes from the chunk and builds a 16-bit unsigned integer out of them.
-As usual, we clean up our macro when we're done with it:
+As usual, we clean up our macro when we're done with it.

 ^code undef-read-short (1 before, 1 after)

 After reading the offset, we check the condition value on top of the stack.
 <span name="if">If</span> it's falsey, we apply this jump offset to the `ip`.
-Otherwise, we leave it alone and execution will automatically proceed to the next instruction following the jump instruction.
+Otherwise, we leave the `ip` alone and execution will automatically proceed to the next instruction following the jump instruction.

 In the case where the condition is falsey, we don't need to do any other work.
 We've offset the `ip`, so when the outer instruction dispatch loop turns again,